S3-working-group/s3-practical-guide/content/src/what-is-s3/contents.md

 This practical guide to Sociocracy 3.0 is written and published by the three co-developers of Sociocracy 3.0.

 True to the mindset behind S3, this book will always be a work in progress that grows and changes as we learn from people who are experimenting with S3 in organizations around the world.
-Since we started out 5 years ago, we have released several updates per year and we'll continue to do so in the years to come.
+Since we started out in 2015, we have released several updates per year and we'll continue to do so in the years to come.

 Even though several sections in this book are brief and may still be rough around the edges, the content and explanations have been sufficient for many people to get started with S3 and achieve positive change in their organizations.
 We hope you'll find it useful too.